CSCfi/csc-user-guide/docs/data/sensitive-data/crypt4gh_client.md

 -rw-r--r--  1 daz  staff   169B Nov  6 21:05 dog.jpg.c4gh
 ```

-!!!
-Note
-If you add the CSC Sensitive Data Service public key your data to be decrypted automatically when uploaded to SD Desktop from SD Connect.
-Using SDS public key will also guarantee that in case you loose your private encryption key or your password, CSC could still help you to retrieve your data.

 !!!Note
-Programmatically you can add more than one public key (no limit?).
-This could be useful in case the data are originally encrypted by a data owner or a sequencing facility using your public key.
+Programmatically you can add more than one public key.
+This could be useful in case you need to share your data with a collegue or collaborator: including thier public key will allow them to decryot the same dataset with thier private/public key pair.

 ## Step 4: Data Decryption